parthpatel2019/parthpatel2019.github.io/README.md

   - I love to play the piano and the guitar
 2. I love to play sports
   - I love to play football and basketball and watch soccer and hockey
+3. I love to travel and explore new places while tasting new food!
+  - I have been to over 6 countries and hope to visit more once it is safe to do so!

 ## Things I wish to achieve in the future